Shanks-cypher/Sentiment-Dashboard/README.md

 📜 Licensing
-The project is licensed under the MIT License, indicating it is open-source and allows for broad use, modification, and distribution.
+The project is licensed under the MIT License, indicating it is open-source and allows for broad use, modification and distribution.